shamanec/GADS-devices-provider/docs/devices-setup.md

 ## iOS setup
 ### Dependencies
-1. Install usbmuxd (from apt is sufficient)
+1. Install usbmuxd - `sudo apt install usbmuxd`

 ### Known limitations
 1. It is not possible to execute **driver.executeScript("mobile: startPerfRecord")** with Appium to record application performance since Xcode tools are not available.